ayagabbish/BiruniVerse/README.md

   <img src="logo.PNG" alt="BiruniVerse Logo" width="300"/>
 </p><span style="color: grey;">This repository contains the engineering materials, steps, and details used in building our car for the WRO 2025 Future Engineers Challenge.</span>

+> 🚗 This repository documents the technical design, engineering processes, and development stages of our autonomous vehicle prototype created for the WRO Future Engineers Challenge 2024.

 # Engineering Material
 - Raspberri pi 4
 - ESP-WROOM-32